doohinkus/better-doctor/README.md

 ## Description

 _This page demonstrates understanding of modern Javascript applications.
-It uses the Better Doctor Api to retrieve information about available doctors in Portland, OR._
+It uses the Better Doctor Api to retrieve information about available doctors in Portland, OR.
+Simply type your ailment into the search box, then hit "Find Doctors."
+The page will display a list of doctors with their specialities, locations, and ratings._

 ## Setup/Installation Requirements

 * _Clone repository._
 * _Open terminal (This repository requires Node.js to be installed on your machine)_
-* _From terminal navigate to repository directory.
-Type "npm install"_
+* _From terminal navigate to repository directory._
 * _Type "npm install"_
 * _Type "bower install"_
 * _Type "gulp serve"_
 * _the project should automatically launch._

-_For this application I used Bourbon & Bitters instead of Bootstrap, modifying the CSS Build task, forcing it to watch all directories in my scss folder.
-I prefer using Bourbon & Bitters instead of Bootstrap._
+_For this application I used Bourbon & Bitters instead of Bootstrap, modifying the CSS Build task, forcing it to watch all directories in my scss folder._

 ## Known Bugs